CompPhysics/MachineLearning/README.md

 weekly exercises you will be exposed to fundamental research problems in these fields, with the aim to reproduce state of the art scientific results.
 Both supervised and unsupervised methods will be covered.
-The emphasis is on a frequentist approach with an emphasis on predictions and correaltions.
+The focus is on a frequentist approach with an emphasis on predictions and correaltions.
 However, we will try, where appropriate, to link our machine learning models with a Bayesian approach as well.
 You will learn to develop and structure large codes for studying different